libis/rdm-build/README.md

 It will make sure that the application is running as a given User ID and Group ID because a lot of data will be stored on host mounted volumes and needs to be accessible from the host user for maintenance tasks like backup and reporting.

 The downloaded Dataverse installation files are be copied into the image to enable initialization of the Dataverse installation when the image is deployed.
-Make sure you run the `download_dataverse` make task before building the image.
+When building the image for the first time or when updating the Dataverse version, make sure you run the `download_dataverse` and `copy_dataverse` make tasks before building the image.

 ### image structure